kirschbaum-development/laravel-actions/README.md

 ## Last thoughts

-If for some reason you'd prefer not to use the cool eventing system, facades, mocking, etc., that's fine.
-Just call your action like this:
+If for some reason you'd prefer not to use the cool Eventing system, Facades, Mocking, etc., that's fine.
+Just call your Action like this:

 ```php
 new ChuckNorris($data);